two human hands painting acting books acting theory

 5. Why do I want to pay forward the comfort I received from my favourite TV shows?

-I feel it is my responsibility to use the experiences I’ve had to reach out to others going through the same thing
+I want to make good use of the experiences I’ve had to reach out to others going through the same thing so that what I have been through can have a positive impact in the wider world.

 That fifth is your deep truth of why you want to be an actor – in this case, the person wants to use their experiences to reach out to others going through the same thing.